Meike-K/hello_genomics_calc_py36/README.md

     └────────────┘        └────────────┘        └────────────┘
 ```

-Your app is part of something bigger and a piece of the puzzle: One of our goals is to enable you to create a powerful
+Your app is part of something bigger and a piece of the puzzle: One of our goals in FASTgenomics is to enable users to
-analyses composed of small interchangeable applications like yours.
-To reach the goal, every app should be as universal
+create powerful analyses composed of small interchangeable applications like yours by combining them into a "workflow".
+To reach this goal, every app should be as universal as possible(#TODO: Was heißt das "universal as possible"?
+Mehr als Input/Output Definitionen?).
-as possible.
-Every app has to declare its in- and outputs so that we know which apps can be combined to a "workflow".
+For example, every app has to declare its in- and outputs so that we know which apps can be combined into a unified workflow.

 **Example:** If you write a classification app, we would like to know the `Type` and intent (`Usage`-field in the
 `manifest.json`) of your input and output.
 As a consequence, we can avoid feeding your output into another app, which
 uses unclustered data as input.
 In future releases we would like to unify these types and intents and allow for an easy
 to use "Lego"-like interface for your app.
+(#TODO: Als User frage ich mich nun ob es eine Liste gibt mit Types oder Usages oder ob ich mir den selbst ausdenke.
+Dass es Work in Progress ist, wurde schon gesagt.
+Was mache ich als App-Entwickler damit im Moment?)

 Let's assume your application gets the ID `APPID2` in the FASTGenomics runtime and runs after APPID1 and before APPID3.
 Hence you can have access to every output of APPID1 but not APPID3 because it needs your output to run.
 In the following
-section we describe how to access output-data from other applications or have access to the dataset.
+section we describe how to access output data from other applications or have access to the dataset (#TODO: Welches dataset? workflow dataset?).

 The best method to test, if your application can be part of a workflow is by running it with sample data with the
 input/output of the following section.